burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 I first started on a bunch of online tutorials on how to use this and I got the accelerometer to measure angles.

-Here is a short piece of code that will do the basic readings from the MPU6050:
+Here is a short piece of code that will do the basic readings from the MPU6050 \(also make sure you hooked up the sensor correclty, search it up\):

 ```
 #include <MPU6050.h>